 HipSaver Soft Hip Protector for the Elderly People at Risk of Falling

 HipSaver Soft Hip Protector protects Elderly People from Fall Related Hip Fractures.

 HipSaver Soft Hip Protector is the leading brand of hip protectors in the UK and globally.
-HipSaver has been designed and launched in the USA in 1992 and soon gathered a reputation of well accepted and well adhered to hip protector.
+HipSaver has been designed and launched in the USA in 1992 and soon gathered a reputation of effective, safe, well accepted and well adhered to hip protector.
 The acceptance and high adherence as well as positive biomechanical testing and positive care home trials all contributed to the success of the HipSaver in the USA.
-Other countries soon followed and HipSaver was adopted in Australia, Ireland, Sweden, Israel, Czech Republic and Germany.
+Other countries soon followed and HipSaver was adopted in Australia, Canada, Ireland, Sweden, Israel, Czech Republic and Germany.

 HipSaver Soft Hip Protector arrived in the UK in 2002 and has been since used widely and successfully in the NHS and care homes nationwide, helping to prevent fall related hip fractures and hip injuries in the frail elderly people.

 HipSaver is available from NHS Supply Chain nationwide (England, Wales and Northern Ireland) and from the NHS Services Scotland.
 You can also purchase directly from Win Health online or by phone (01835 864866).